oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 > What languages aren't really IM languages

-Other languages have been used for information modeling, although that is not their primary puposes.
+Other languages have been used for information modeling, although that is not their primary purposes.
 Some examples are

  - UML
  - IDEF1X